Wolf vetoes bills on poll watchers, transgender athletes

 "These self-directed services allow participants to make choices about their own care, with this model supporting both participants and direct care workers," he wrote in his veto message.

-Vetoing the legislation creates a $1.8 billion gap in the budget.
-Wolf said in his letter he supports the remaining provisions and urged lawmakers to pass them.
+Vetoing the legislation created a $1.8 billion gap in the budget, Wolf said, but after the veto lawmakers put language from the Human Services Code into a different bill and passed it.